Martin Tejeda

 2023-PRESENT

-Led research, design, and development in an embedded capacity for MDSV Capital, True-See, and SouthEast Bank.
+Past work includes products for MDSV Capital, True-See, and SouthEast Bank.

 AI Design process